 The human remains and associated funerary objects in this notice are connected to one or more identifiable earlier groups, tribes, peoples, or cultures.
 There is a relationship of shared group identity between the identifiable earlier groups, tribes, peoples, or cultures and one or more Indian Tribes or Native Hawaiian organizations.
-The following type of information was used to reasonably trace the relationship: geographical, archaeological, and expert opinion.
+The following types of information were used to reasonably trace the relationship: geographical, archeological, and expert opinion.